serenity-is/docs/tutorials/movies/the_cast_and_characters_they_played.md

 As we saw before, our entity has PersonId and Character fields filled in.
 We can use the value of PersonId field to determine the person full name.

 For this, we need a dictionary that maps PersonId to their Fullname values.
-Fortunately, lookups has such a dictionary.
+Fortunately, person lookup has such a dictionary.
 We can access the lookup for PersonRow through its Lookup property.

-> Another way to access that lookup is *Q.GetLookup('MovieDB.Person')*.
-The one in PersonRow is just a shortcut.
+> Another way to access person lookup is by *Q.GetLookup('MovieDB.Person')*.
+The one in PersonRow is just a shortcut defined by T4 templates.

-All lookups have a ItemById dictionary that allows you to access an entity of that type by its ID.
+All lookups has a ItemById dictionary that allows you to access an entity of that type by its ID.

+> Lookups are a simple way to share server side data with client side.
+But they are only suitable for small sets of data.

+> If a table has hundreds of thousands of records, it wouldn't be reasonable to define a lookup for it.
+In that case, we would use a service request to query a record by its ID.